Partner, Trademark Agent

 Mark Davis is an accomplished intellectual property litigator.
 He is certified as a specialist in intellectual property (patents/trademarks/copyright) by the Law Society of Upper Canada.
 Mark has significant experience in trademark and patent litigation, including proceedings under the Patented Medicines (Notice of Compliance) Regulations, as well as in anti-counterfeiting, trade secret and breach of confidence, copyright and industrial design disputes.
 Mark has successfully argued numerous precedent-setting intellectual property cases at trial and on appeal.

 Described as a “gifted appellate and trial lawyer” who “inspires confidence” and provides “smart and practical” advice, Mark is consistently recognized by clients and peers for both his trademark and patent litigation skills in publications such as LEXPERT, Best Lawyers in Canada, IAM Patent 1000, WTR Trademark 1000, IP Stars and Benchmark Litigation.

 Mark is a prolific writer and popular speaker.
 He has taken active leadership roles in many important professional associations for intellectual property law in Canada and the United States.

-Prior to practicing law, Mark taught elementary school at The Children’s Storefront, a not-for-profit, tuition-free school in Harlem, New York.
+Prior to practising law, Mark taught elementary school at The Children's Storefront, a not-for-profit, tuition-free school in Harlem, New York.

 - Ontario 2001